-RESULTS: Blue/gray cells ( sometimes purple in appearance) are considered positive and yellow/brown cells negative for this staining procedure.
-Types of environments that the filamentous bacteria are in can effect the staining abilities; Papermills, CPI, refineries, sheaths and polysaccharide coatings also.
+RESULTS: Blue/gray cells (sometimes purple in appearance) are considered positive and yellow/brown cells negative for this staining procedure.
+Types of environments that the filamentous bacteria are in can effect the staining abilities; Papermills, CPI, refineries, sheaths and

 How do I know if I have stained the filaments correctly or have identified the correct filament?

 Remember, that even though it appears to be 2 dimensional to you, it is in reality a 3 dimensional slide.
 When the filaments are suspended in the water and are drying on the slide, some of the cells or sheath may get twisted while drying and thus create weird shapes.
 That is common, so do not worry that you have identified the filament incorrectly or that there is more than one filament type present.